GaloisInc/saw-script/doc/manual/manual.md

 * `mir_tuple_value : [MIRValue] -> MIRValue` construct a tuple with the given
   list of values as elements.

+To specify a compound value in which each element or field is symbolic, it would be possible, but tedious, to use a large number of `mir_fresh_var` invocations in conjunction with the commands above.
+However, the following function can simplify the common case where you want every element or field to have a fresh value:

+* `mir_fresh_expanded_value : String -> MIRType -> MIRSetup MIRValue`

+The `String` argument denotes a prefix to use when generating the names of fresh symbolic variables.
+The `MIRType` can be any type, with the exception of reference types (or compound types that contain references as elements or fields), which are not currently supported.

 ### MIR slices

 Slices are a unique form of compound type that is currently only used during